escodebar/trainings/slides.md

   - These concepts are helpful for bringing your contributions to the complicated or clear domain
 * Gitbreak
   - Introduction into distributed Git
+  - Working with remotes
+* Workfellas
   - Introduction to possible workflows with Git
-  - In-depth discussion of Gitflow-Workflow

 ---